geoffroypeeters/deeplearning-101-audiomir_book/_sources/intro_dataset.md

 - one in .pyjama format for the annotations.

+[.hdf5](https://docs.h5py.org/) (Hierarchical Data Format version 5) is a file format and set of tools for managing and storing large amounts of data.
+It's widely used for handling complex data structures, such as multidimensional arrays, and allows efficient storage and retrieval of large datasets.

-A single [.hdf5](https://docs.h5py.org/) file contains all the audio data of a dataset.
+In our case, a single [.hdf5](https://docs.h5py.org/) file contains all the audio data of a dataset.
 Each `key` corresponds to an entry.
 An entry corresponds to a specific audiofile.
 - Its array contains the audio waveform.